-The Lubitel 166B is a medium format camera that uses 120 film and takes 6x6 frames.
-There are 5 versions of the camera, with the 166B being the second to last.
+The Lubitel 166B is a medium format film camera that uses 120 film and takes 6x6 frames.
+There are 5 versions of the camera, with the Lubitel 166B being the second to last of the TLR cameras.

 The original design was a Soviet copy of the Voigtländer Brillant.
-The Lubitels were manufactured by LOMO.
+All of the Lubitels were manufactured by LOMO.
 (Leningradskoye Optiko-Mekhanicheskoye Obyedinenie, which translates to 'Leningrad Optical Mechanical Association')

-Depending on the source the first version of the Lubitel was released in 1949 or 1950 as the Luibtel TLR.
-Production ended in 1988.
+Depending on the source the first version of the Lubitel was released in 1949 or 1950 as the Lubitel TLR.
+Production of the last Lubitel model ended in 1988.

 - Lubitel TLR - 1949-1956